-The academy's Health and Safety Committee (where relevant/in place) or Local Governing Body will report to the DNEAT Finance and Resources Committee which incorporates Health and Safety.
+The academy's Health and Safety Committee (where relevant/in place) or Local Governing Body will report to the Trust Finance and Resources Committee which incorporates Health and Safety.
 The Safety Committee at both MAT level and where in operation within the individual academies, is essential to enable management and trade union representatives to work together to ensure not only compliance with the law, but to develop a positive health and safety culture within the workplace.
+The Trade Union Joint Consultative Committee currently sit as the Trust Health and Safety Committee.
 The academy recognises that when employees are pro-actively engaged in health and safety, workplaces have lower accident rates.